confetti-framework/docs/errors.md

     <h2>{{.Status}} | {{.Message}}</h2>
     <p>{{.StackTrace}}</p>

-If you want to have full control over how you convert errors to html, replace the `encoder.ErrorToHtml` in `ResponseServiceProvider` with your own encoder.
+Do you want to have full control over how you convert errors to html?
+Than you can replace the `encoder.ErrorToHtml` in `ResponseServiceProvider` with your own encoder.